SquadcastHub/squadcasthub.github.io/pages/mydoc/alert_suppression.md

 ### Syntax for writing rules: The rule engine supports expressions with parameters, arithmetic, logical, and string operations

 The rule engine supports expressions with parameters, arithmetic, logical, and string operations.
 You can also check out this [link](https://regex101.com/) to get an idea of all the expression types accepted in Squadcast.

 #### Basic Expressions

 `10 > 0`, `1+2`, `100/3`

 #### Parameterized Expressions

 `payload.metric == "disk"`
 The available parameters are `payload`
 `payload` : This parameter contains the JSON payload of an incident which will be the same as the JSON payload format for the future events for a particular alert source
+`payload` : This parameter contains the JSON payload of an incident which will be the same as the JSON payload format for the future events for a particular alert source
+`payload` : This parameter contains the JSON payload of an incident which will be the same as the JSON payload format for the future events for a particular alert source
 `incident_details`: This contains the content of `message` and `description` of the incoming event `source`: This denotes the associated alert source for the current/incoming event

 #### Regular Expressions

 `re(payload.metric, "disk.*")`

 #### Parse JSON content within the payload using `jsonPath` to add a tag

 **General Format**
 `jsonPath(<the JSON string that should be parsed for JSON content>, <"the parameter that needs to be picked from the parsed JSON object">)`

 **Example**